- About Us

 All of us at IMS look forward to supporting you on retreat.

-Larry Rosenberg studied with J. Krishnamurti and practiced Zen for ten years before coming to vipassana meditation.
+Larry Rosenberg practiced Zen for 10 years before coming to vipassana meditation.
 The founding teacher of Cambridge Insight Meditation Center, he was a guiding teacher at IMS for 15 years.
 His latest book is Three Steps to Awakening: The Practice of Bringing Mindfulness to Life.

 Listen to one of Larry's talks: Dogen's Instructions to the Cook - Part 1 given at IMS on July 10, 2010 – 47 minutes, 32.6 MB (Download, Stream)